Hand Physical Therapists

 Age and occupation very often pay a role in hand issues.
 You can lose the dexterity of your hand due to medical conditions like arthritis or carpal tunnel syndrome, which are both treatable.
 You can suffer hand injuries from sports activities.
 Nearly one million hand injures every year happen because of workplace mishaps, from which you can rehab.

 For most problems, physical therapy works best, as it’s non-invasive and non-surgical.
-Your Brooklyn physical therapist at TRI Physical Therapy designs a treatment program that’s suitable for your hand condition.
+Your Brooklyn physical therapist at physical therapy for hands in Brooklyn designs a treatment program that’s suitable for your hand condition.
 Even if you’ve undergone surgery, you can benefit from physical therapy (PT).
-In fact, PT helps you get back to your normal routines faster.
+In fact, Tri Physical Therapy NY helps you get back to your normal routines faster.

 Consultation and Evaluation Phase